The stallholder application process is described at the bottom of this page, but please read the whole page before applying.

 Our next scheduled markets are:

-Sunday 24th October 2021 Sustainable Living Family Markets at Orange Show Ground, this will be a COVID safe market and comply with all Health requirements..
+Sunday 29th May 2022 as part of the Sustainable Living Expo Week, Family Markets at Orange Show Ground, this will be a COVID safe market and comply with all Health requirements..

 For news items about the current or recent markets visit the Rotary Club of Orange Facebook page.